 What’s more, if we don’t treat our hyperthyroidism, it could lead to excessive bone loss, thus leading to bone thinning, or osteoporosis.
 This is dangerous as a simple falling could cause bone fractures.

-And, those with diabetes who have nerve damage or diabetic neuropathy are more likely to fall because of lack of nerve sensation in their feet.
+And, those with diabetes who have nerve damage or diabetic neuropathy are more likely to fall because of a lack of nerve sensation in their feet.

 So, the combination of these conditions can be quite dangerous.